plgagne/Game-Boy-Essentials/website/drafts/Metal Gear - Ghost Babel.md

 I guess I have to talk about the canon status of the game.
 There are discussions that the game is the final VR training of Raiden or that the game isn't canon.
 It leaves an aura of uselessness around the game, putting the game in a state of limbo, telling prospective players that it does not matter.
 That's a thing I do not like.
 Too often these days, canon status equates to existence.
 If a piece of art isn't canon, it no longer exists.
 Regarding these matters, I instead take an author-centric approach.
 The game was made with limited input from Hideo Kojima, the main driving force behind the story of the franchise.
 Kojima never revisited its events, so that's where it stands.
 No need to attach a strict label when the game's production history easily describes its position.
 Is it canon?
 It doesn't really matter.

+{% include figure.html type="gb" class="float left" %}
 If we need to talk about one label, its that it was designed from the get-go as a gaiden title.
 Japanese gaidens (literally side story) are stories that stand to the side of the main narrative thrust.
 They tend to focus less on respecting the exact details of a timeline, and to instead provide further stories surrounding the characters.
 Those stories are not meant to propel the narrative forward, but to be a way to spend more time with the characters of an already existing narrative.
 In our specific case, *Metal Gear: Ghost Babel* seems to disregard the events of *Metal Gear 2*, and seems to happen instead of *Metal Gear Solid*.
 Maybe I don't pay enough attention to tiny details, but to me this makes no sense. *Ghost Babel* could totally happen between the second MSX game and *Metal Gear Solid*.
 Again, I don't care a lot about those things.
 I care enough to make a chart for this article, but I made that chart to highlight the ridiculous situation.

 ## A Working AI

 I've talked time and time again that the Game Boy can't do convincing artificial intelligence with enemy characters.
-Its processor is simply not fast enough to reserve large chunks of compute time to calculate complex decision trees.
+Its processor is simply not fast enough to reserve large chunks of compute time to calculate complex decision trees with enemy states.
 Instead, enemies resort to simple clauses. *If the player character is close to you, run towards him*.
 That sort of thing.
 Then how can the Game Boy Color manage to have stealth gameplay with somewhat realistic enemy soldiers?
 The answer lies with another question: do you know what isn't fast enough for convincing AI as well as the Game Boy?
 The MSX.

 The old Metal Gear titles ran on the same family of processor as the Game Boy Color, and they managed to have somewhat convincing soldiers with only half the processor speed.
 They managed it by designing around the problem.

-The division of the stealth gameplay into three phases immensely helps simplify gameplay.
-When playing the game, you are either undetected, actively hunted while under an alarm, or restoring from one in the yellow caution phase.
+A clever example is the simple enemy detection phases.
+When playing the game, you are either undetected in the green phase, actively hunted while under a red alarm, or restoring from an alarm in the yellow caution phase.

 <div class="gallery">
 {% include figure.html type="gb" class="gallery" %}